pmaciek/social-network-app/README.md

 ### Technology stack

-Social Network APP service has been built using the following technology stack:
+Social Network service has been built using the following technology stack:

 - spring boot
 - java8